Playing Live To An Audience

 When you are playing live, your crowd determines whether you are doing a good job.

-Playing in public can dramatically improve your skills because real-life experience is precious.
+Playing in public will dramatically improve your skills and nothing can beat real-life experience.

 DJ Skillset